Inklingo

 Defecto vs. Falla

 Learners often confuse 'defecto' and 'falla'.
-Remember that 'defecto' usually applies to inherent imperfections in design or character, while 'falla' points to a malfunction or breakdown in a system or mechanism.
+Remember that 'defecto' is a general imperfection, especially in design or manufacturing, while 'falla' implies a malfunction or breakdown in a system.

 Learn Spanish with Inklingo